marshally/resume/resume.md

 Grrwl can provide information services such as breaking news, transport schedules, sports scores, etc. Sending requested information over SMS means that we can reach 100% of the mobile phones in South Africa, as oppose to requiring a data-enabled phone.
 In future, we can provision "Grrwl lines" for brands and agencies, and create platforms for surveys and quizzes.
 By using the phone number as a user ID, we can build up user profiles from usage, and target advertising accordingly, and by avoiding spam / unsolicited messages, we can build user trust in a low-trust environment.
 A proof-of-concept has been built using Twilio and Heroku, and we're currently validating the business model.

-Update: Grrwl has been sold.
+Update: Grrwl was sold in 2014.

 ## Certifications